 If an eating disorder is suspected, whether it’s Binge Eating Disorder, Bulimia or Anorexia, a person should be evaluated by a licensed mental health professional.
 Eating disorders rarely go away without treatment.

-Ready To Learn More About Conquering Emotional Eating, Binge Eating, Compulsive Overeating, and/or Food Addiction.
+Ready To Learn More About Conquering Emotional Eating, visit my Coaching page

 - Here’s how food works as a mood regulator:

 - First, an emotional eater experiences an uncomfortable feeling.
 For example…You just had a fight with a family member and you’re feeling really angry!

 - Next, you have a FOOD THOUGHT and you find yourself reaching for a bag of chips.
 (You may or may not be conscious of when or why you are having a food thought.)
 Once you are focused on the chips, you are no longer focused on how angry you feel.
 The use of food as a distraction works…

 - You eat the chips, warding off the anger, for a little while.
 Then, the anger comes back.
 Now, in addition to the anger, an emotional overeater has to deal with the guilt and shame he/she feels every time he or she eats chips (or any other food that he or she has labeled as “forbidden”).

 - This is the self-defeating cycle–the trap for an emotional eater.
 Until you develop healthier coping strategies, and you overcome the “good food vs. bad food” beliefs, the only way to avoid the guilt and the shame that results from emotional overeating–is more emotional overeating!
 Everytime time we swear we’ll be “good” on a diet today, and then turn back to food for comfort, we feel like we have “failed”.
 Then, to “stuff down” our frustration, or shame, or desperation, we turn back to food.